r-jarrett/r-jarrett.github.io/_teaching/2021-fall-TA.md

 location: "Walpole, ME"
 ---

-I was a teaching assistant for Marine Ecology which is an undergraduate field course during Semester by the Sea at the Darling Marine Center.
+I was a TA for Marine Ecology which is an undergraduate field course during Semester by the Sea at the Darling Marine Center.
 I assisted the course's professor, Dr. Bob Steneck.
 I led students into field for sampling in the intertidal zone and aboard research vessel.
 I maintained an herbivory experiment over several weeks to collect data for students to analyze.
 I assisted and mentored students in processing field samples, analyzing data, and weekly writing reports.